Teradata/developer-resources/docs/install-ai-unlimited/demo/AWS/Install AI Unlimited and JupyterLab/aws-console-deploy-ai-unlimited-jupyter.md

 sidebar_position: 5
 ---

-# Deploy the CloudFormation templates from the AWS Management Console
+# Deploy the CloudFormation template from the AWS Management Console

 :::note
 If the account deploying AI Unlimited does not have sufficient IAM permissions to create IAM roles or IAM policies, contact your cloud administrator.